 Creating a reasonable budget is one of the keys to surviving when money is tight.
-If you budget ten dollars a month on food with plans to eat Ramen Noodles for all three meals, you will fail.
+If you budget 10 dollars per month on food with plans to eat ramen noodles for all three meals, you will fail.
 Setting a realistic budget is all about prioritizing and setting attainable goals.

 It’s important as a student to not only keep up with schoolwork, but to stay current with financial and investing news.
 Knowing where to invest what little money you have will not only propel your future earnings, but also help avoid poor financial decisions that may hurt your current monetary needs.
 Sometimes it’s hard to justify investing your money for the future when that new video game is calling your name, but your future self will thank you later.

 Let’s face it: roommates are a pain.
 There is nothing worse than opening the fridge to find that the leftovers you had saved for lunch have been devoured by a greedy roommate.
 But when you remind yourself of the hundreds of dollars you are saving in rent, suddenly that two-day old chow mein isn’t such a big deal.